Canaveral Press

 Canaveral Press was a New York–based publisher of fantasy, science fiction and related material, active from the early 1960s through the mid-1970s.
-Richard A. Lupoff was the editor for publishers Jack Biblo and Jack Tannen.
+It was an imprint of Biblo and Tannen, a publishing house founded in New York City by Jack Biblo and Jack Tannen.
+Through its entire existence, Richard A. Lupoff was the editor for Canaveral Press.

-After many years of operating their lower Manhattan bookstore, Biblo and Tannen Booksellers, at 63 Fourth Avenue, the two began a publishing subsidiary, named Biblo and Tannen, to republish out-of-print historical novels that were purchased mainly by school libraries.
+After many years of operating their lower Manhattan bookstore, Biblo and Tannen Booksellers, at 63 Fourth Avenue, the two founded Biblo and Tannen to republish out-of-print historical novels that were purchased mainly by school libraries.
 They also reprinted books on archaeology, including Arthur Evans's The Palace of Minos at Knossos.

 Reprints

 They launched another subsidiary, Canaveral Press, giving it a name identified with space exploration underway at Cape Canaveral, Florida.
 Under that imprint, Biblo and Tannen published a line of Burroughs books.
 Most were reprints of Edgar Rice Burroughs novels on which the copyright had lapsed, but in April 1963, the firm acquired the rights to unpublished Burroughs manuscripts.

 Canaveral was on good terms with the Burroughs heirs, and several Canaveral Burroughs titles are legitimate first editions of material not previously published in book form and in some cases not previously published at all.
 To illustrate the Burroughs novels, Lupoff brought into Canaveral several leading illustrators of the 1950s and 1960s, notably Reed Crandall, Frank Frazetta and Roy G. Krenkel.